osm-search/Nominatim/CONTRIBUTING.md

 https://help.github.com/articles/using-pull-requests

-You should fork the project into your own repo, create a topic branch there and then make one or more pull requests back to the openstreetmap repository.
+You should fork the project into your own repo, create a topic branch there and then make a single pull requests back to the main repository.
 Your pull requests will then be reviewed and discussed.

+Please make sure to follow these guidelines:

+* Make sure CI passes _before_ opening the pull request.
+The repo is configured to run the CI on branches.
+Once you have enabled the CI on your forked repo, Actions will execute every time you push to your branch.
+Check the Actions tab in your repo to make sure everything works.
-Please be aware that you are responsible for your pull requests.
-You should be prepared to get change requests because as the maintainers we have to make sure that your contribution fits well with the rest of the code.
-Please make sure that you have time to react to these comments and amend the code or engage in a conversation.
+* Make sure that you have time to react to these comments and amend the code or engage in a conversation.
 Do not expect that others will pick up your code, it will almost never happen.

-Please open a separate pull request for each issue you want to address.
+* Open a separate pull request for each issue you want to address.
   Don't mix multiple changes.
 In particular, don't mix style cleanups with feature pull requests.
+* For small fixes and amendmends open a PR directly.
-If you plan to make larger changes, please open an issue first or comment on the appropriate issue already existing so that duplicate work can be avoided.
+  If you plan to make larger changes, please open an issue first or comment on the appropriate issue to outline your planned implementation.

 ### Using AI-assisted code generators